 Learn More About PRP Treatment at Our Dayton Dental Practice

-If you have an upcoming oral surgery scheduled at Steve A. Sato, DDS, we welcome you to talk with our dentist and oral surgeon about whether PRP treatment might be right for you.
+If you have an upcoming oral surgery scheduled at Steve A. Sato, DDS, we welcome you to talk with our dentist about whether PRP treatment might be right for you.

 From tooth extraction, bone graft, dental implant placement, or another procedure, PRP treatment could help accelerate your post-surgical recovery and improve your surgery outcome as you heal.